How to Reduce Waste?: 23 Tips for Our Daily Lives

 Purchase reusable grocery bags and cloth produce bags for grocery shopping.
 Those flimsy produce bags are not recyclable and are incredibly wasteful.

-If you tend to forget your reusable bags when you head to the store, as many of us do, try to keep extras in your car, or when you unload your groceries, place them in a visible spot so that next time you go on an errand, you can place them in your car and be ready to go.
+If you tend to forget your reusable bags when you head to the store, as many of us do, try to keep extras in your car, or when you unload your groceries, place them in a visible spot so that next time you go on an errand, you can put them in your car and be ready to go.

 3. Avoid Single-use Plastic